 An algorithm is a set of rules that instruct the computer how to perform a task.
-This post lists the most used algorithms and their examples, such as Binary search, sorting, Divide and conquer, Two pointers, Greedy, Recursion, Backtracking and Dynamic programming.
-The algorithms illustrated provides glimpse of algorithms in different data types.
+This post lists the most used algorithms and their examples, such as Binary search, sorting, Divide and conquer, Two pointers, Greedy, Recursion, Backtracking, and Dynamic programming.
+The algorithms illustrated provide a glimpse of algorithms in different data types.

 Table of Content